ayandas04/Task-M-/README.md

 This script will create the following options in the instance like to delete, stop, start, create a particular instance.
+ Then one can choose any option from those given options.
+ Scripts are very helpful in CLI.
 .